top of page

 6.1 Camping

 b.
 Campsites are primitive meaning there is no power or plumbing.
-Porta potties will be conveniently located by the campsites.
+Bathrooms and showers are located within the town.

 c.
 Quiet times, there are no quiet times, Milsim Mercs events are known for running late into the night.
 We ask the common law or respect, respect your neighbors and keep sound down when it is late into the night.